-These cookies are soft, cakey and have just the right amount of spice to them.
-They are devine little morsels and definitely are a keeper in my book.
+These applesauce chocolate chip cookies are soft, cakey and have just the right amount of spice to them.
+They are divine little morsels and definitely are a keeper in my book.
 So disclaimer time – I love nuts in food when I can see it like in pasta or salads, but I have to draw the line on baked goods.
 For me, there’s something about biting into what looks like a gorgeous cookie and WHAM there’s a nut.
 My gag reflex goes in to overdrive!
 Gross, I know.
 I’m sorry.
 So when a recipe for cookies or brownies calls for nuts, I usually swap with raisins or chocolate chips.
 It’s the safer route for me personally and anyone in the vicinity of me.
 So if you love nuts in your cookies than by all means load em up!
 I hope you enjoy these cookies as much as I do!
 And my kids.
 And my neighbor Anjel.
 They really are delicious.

 Happy Thursday to you and yours from me!